mp3guy/Kintinuous/README.md

 sudo ldconfig
 ```

 Afterwards, Kintinuous should link without any problems.

 # 2. Is there an easier way to build it? #
 Understandably, building all of the dependencies seems quite complicated.
 If you run the *build.sh* script on a fresh clean install of Ubuntu 14.04 or 15.04, enter your password for sudo a few times and wait a few minutes all dependencies will get downloaded and installed and it should build everything correctly.
 This has not been tested on anything but fresh installs, so I would advise using it with caution if you already have some of the dependencies installed.

 # 3. How do I use it? #
 There are four build targets:

 * *libutil.a* is a small set of utility classes.
 * *libfrontend.a* is the main tracking and fusion component.
 * *libbackend.a* contains the triangulation, loop closure and deformation components.
 * *Kintinuous* is an executable GUI used to run the system.

 The GUI (*Kintinuous*) can take a bunch of parameters when launching it from the command line.
 They are as follows:

-* *-c <calibration>* : Loads a camera calibration file specified by a *depth_intrinsics* matrix in OpenCV format.
+* *-c <calibration>* : Loads a camera calibration file specified by either:
+ - A depth_intrinsics matrix in OpenCV format (ending .yml, .xml), or
+ - A text file containing [fx fy cx cy] or [fx fy cx cy w h]
 * *-l <logfile>* : Processes the specified .klg log file.
 * *-v <vocab>* : Loads DBoW vocabulary file.
 * *-p <poses>* : Loads ground truth poses to use instead of estimated pose.